320553753/LPIGLAM/README.md

 This project contains the following:

-- Utils: A series of tools.

-- Config.py: Configuration file for the model.

-- LossFunction.py: Custom loss function defined in the paper.

-- Model.py: Implementation of the proposed model described in the paper.

-- RunModel.py: Scripts for training, validation, and testing the model.

-- Main.py: Main execution script.

-- README.md: Documentation.

-- Data:
+- Datasets:

   - ATH: 1896 Arabidopsis thaliana LPIs data

   - ZEA: 44266 Zea mays LPIs data

   - NPInter: 8316 Human LPIs data

 - Assets:

   - Model_Figure: Diagram of the model architecture

+- Utils: A series of tools.
+- LossFunction.py: Custom loss function defined in the paper.
+- README.md: Documentation.
+- RunModel.py: Scripts for training, validation, and testing the model.
+- Config.py: Configuration file for the model.
+- Main.py: Main execution script.
+- Model.py: Implementation of the proposed model described in the paper.